Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation

 \subsubsection{Truncated Problem, Full Horizon}

-Firstly, we consider the four study datasets UCI Energy/Kin8nm/Power and Fashion-MNIST, shortening training so it only lasts for 200 (UCI) / 1000 (Fashion-MNIST) network weight update steps.
-This shorter training episode means we cannot compare to our results in Section~\ref{sec:Experiments}, but does permit full-horizon differentiation-through-optimisation. \emph{Long Diff-through-Opt} does exactly this, performing 30 (UCI) / 50 (Fashion-MNIST) hyperparameter updates using the maximum look-back horizon and restarting training with the new hyperparameters after each update.
+Firstly, we consider the four study datasets UCI Energy/Power, Kin8nm and Fashion-MNIST, shortening training so it only lasts for 200 (UCI and Kin8nm) / 1000 (Fashion-MNIST) network weight update steps.
+This shorter training episode means we cannot compare to our results in Section~\ref{sec:Experiments}, but does permit full-horizon differentiation-through-optimisation. \emph{Long Diff-through-Opt} does exactly this, performing 30 (UCI and Kin8nm) / 50 (Fashion-MNIST) hyperparameter updates using the maximum look-back horizon and restarting training with the new hyperparameters after each update.
 In this sense, we use 30 or 50 times as much computation as in our other algorithms (here: \emph{Random}, \emph{Ours$^\text{WD+LR+M}$} and \emph{Diff-through-Opt}).
-The latter update their hyperparameters at the same intervals as before, giving 20 (UCI) / 100 (Fashion-MNIST) updates overall.
+The latter update their hyperparameters at the same intervals as before, giving 20 (UCI and Kin8nm) / 100 (Fashion-MNIST) updates overall.
 We take 60 random hyperparameter initialisations and run each of these four methods on them.

 Our results are shown in Figure~\ref{fig:LongDiffThroughOptStandaloneResults} and Tables~\ref{tab:LongDiffThroughOptStandalone_UCIResults} and \ref{tab:LongDiffThroughOptStandalone_FashionMNISTResults}.
-They show a stark contrast between datasets --- on UCI trials, \emph{Long Diff-through-Opt} manages, as expected, to achieve substantially improved final performance over its short-horizon competition, but on Fashion-MNIST, performance is much more similar between HPO algorithms. \citet{wuUnderstandingShortHorizonBias2018a} intuit short-horizon bias by describing the simple setting of a quadratic with different curvature magnitudes in each dimension, and we expect the simpler UCI datasets to match this clean depiction of the optimisation space more closely than Fashion-MNIST.
+They show a stark contrast between datasets --- on UCI and Kin8nm trials, \emph{Long Diff-through-Opt} manages, as expected, to achieve substantially improved final performance over its short-horizon competition, but on Fashion-MNIST, performance is much more similar between HPO algorithms. \citet{wuUnderstandingShortHorizonBias2018a} intuit short-horizon bias by describing the simple setting of a quadratic with different curvature magnitudes in each dimension, and we expect the simpler UCI/Kin8nm datasets to match this clean depiction of the optimisation space more closely than Fashion-MNIST.
 Thus, we speculate the space of non-trivial datasets, such as Fashion-MNIST, is sufficiently complicated that merely eliminating short-horizon bias is insufficient to prevent the optimiser from getting stuck in similarly-performant local optima.